 The CBS television news program “60 Minutes” recently reported the results of their extensive investigation into doping allegations surrounding cyclist Lance Armstrong.
 The most damaging information came from former teammates of the seven-time Tour de France champion.
 CBS interviewed Tyler Hamilton who claimed he used anabolic steroids and performance-enhancing drugs (PEDs) with Armstrong; CBS also reported that George Hincapie told a federal grand jury that he discussed using steroids with Armstrong.

 The response by Lance Armstrong has been swift and aggressive as he took several steps to manage damage control.
-Amstrong posted a retort on Twitter pointing out that he has never failed a doping test in 20 years; he created a website called “Facts 4 Lance” to respond to various allegations; he hired the same successful legal team used by Major League Baseball to uncover the federal government violation of athletes’ constitutional rights during their steroid investigations; and he demanded a formal, on-air apology from CBS for their “shoddy”, “reckless” and “unprofessional” journalism.
-[Read more...]
+Amstrong posted a retort on Twitter pointing out that he has never failed a doping test in 20 years; he created a website called “Facts 4 Lance” to respond to various allegations; he hired the same successful legal team used by Major League Baseball to uncover the federal government violation of athletes’ constitutional rights during their steroid investigations; and [Read more…]from CBS for their “shoddy”, “reckless” and “unprofessional” journalism.

-The United States Anti-Doping Agency (USADA) may seek to strip Lance Armstrong of his Tour de France victories and earnings according to the Washington Post.
+The United States Anti-Doping Agency (USADA) may seek to strip Lance Armstrong of his Tour de France victories and earnings according to the defrauding the U.S. government..
 The eight-time Tour de France champion is currently under investigation by the United States Attorney’s Office in Los Angeles.
-It is believed that a grand jury is considering whether to indict Lance Armstrong on charges of defrauding the U.S. government.
+It is believed that a grand jury is considering whether to indict Lance Armstrong on charges of

 Armstrong was a member of the United States Postal Service cycling team and since the U.S. Postal Service is a government agency, anyone who defrauded the government by using anabolic steroids, erythropoeitin (EPO), or other banned substances or methods such as blood doping, could face serious criminal penalties.
 [Read more…]